Tachyonjee/WEBAPPTACHY/replit.md

-# JEE/NEET Coaching App
+# Tachyon Institute Management System

 ## Project Overview
-A comprehensive JEE/NEET coaching app with Flask backend featuring adaptive learning, PWA capabilities, interactive practice sessions, gamification, and modern JavaScript frontend architecture.
+A comprehensive full-stack management system for "Tachyon Institute of Science" integrating Visitor Management, Admissions, Academics, Gamification, and Role-Based Dashboards into a unified ecosystem.
+Built with Flask backend, PostgreSQL database, and API-first design for both web and mobile applications.

 ## Architecture Status (98% Complete)
 ### ✅ Completed Features